P-Bifurcations in Stochastic Flutter Model Under Turbulence: Mathematical Preliminaries

 \subsection{Aerofoil Model}

-A two–degree–of–freedom (2-DOF) aerofoil system, adopted from Venkatramani et al.~\cite{Venkatramani2018}, has been used to model the coupled pitch and plunge motions responsible for stall flutter.
+A two-degree-of-freedom (2-DOF) aerofoil system, adopted from Venkatramani et al.~\cite{Venkatramani2018}, has been used to model the coupled pitch and plunge motions responsible for flutter.
 The aerofoil is free to oscillate vertically (plunge, \( \epsilon \)) and rotationally (pitch, \( \alpha \)) about its elastic axis.
 The governing equations of motion, expressed in nondimensional form, are written as

 The cubic stiffness terms \(\beta_{\epsilon},\beta_{\alpha}\) capture geometric nonlinearities responsible for LCOs.
 Figure~\ref{fig:aerofoil} shows a schematic of the model, and Table~\ref{tab:properties} shows the values used for all of the properties used in the simulations.